santoshpsb/160122733055_big-sales-prediction-using-random-foresr-regression/README.md

 - **Deployment**: Preparing the model for real-world deployment.

 ## Author
-Pinnenti Santoh, currently an undergraduate student pursuing a degree in Computer Science and Engineering at Chaitanya Bharathi Institute of Technology (CBIT) passing out in 2026.
+Pinnenti Santosh, currently an undergraduate student pursuing a degree in Computer Science and Engineering at Chaitanya Bharathi Institute of Technology (CBIT) passing out in 2026.
 I have a keen interest in machine learning, data science,web developement  and predictive modeling.

 ## Installation